My first real ham radio set was a Drake B-line... and I got hooked to Drake.

 an open aluminum box with a Motor Hawk stepper motor controller for my magnetic loop on top.

-- Drake MN2700 tuner, HAM-V rotor clock, EA4TX PC rotor controller.
+- Drake MN2700 tuner with HAM-V rotor clock and EA4TX PC rotor controller on top, speaker.